Jobport/muse-ui-fork/README.md

 ``npm run build``

-We need the dist folder to be pushed to npm so make sure to remove the dist folder from your `.gitignore` before publishing.

 Bump the version of our muse package with:

 `npm version patch` or `npm version minor` or `npm version major`